 - References (which, if used, must be in the footnotes/endnotes**)

 - While critically analyzing your findings, give counterclaims for every point you list.
 Also, keep the tone of your work as course relevant as possible.

 - The IB emphasizes the ethical guidelines for the Global Politics Engagement Activity.
 It will help if you follow these guidelines before proceeding with your IA.

 Here's a complete IB DP Global Politics Guide published by the IB to wrap things up.
 It will come in handy throughout your Global Politics course journey.

-Do not forget to sign up for our comprehensive video lectures delivered by IB experts and IB alumni that can be found here.
+Remember to sign up for our comprehensive video lectures delivered by IB experts and IB alums that can be found here.

 What are you waiting for?